milliorn/cli-password-generators/node/README.md

 - `-l, --length`: Specify the length of the password (default: 8).
 - `-s, --save`: Save the generated password to the `passwords.txt` file.
-- `-nn, --no-numbers`: Remove numbers from the generated password.
+- `-n, --no-numbers`: Remove numbers from the generated password.
-- `-ns, --no-symbols`: Remove symbols from the generated password.
+- `-y, --no-symbols`: Remove symbols from the generated password.

 For example, to generate a password with a length of 20 characters and save it to the `passwords.txt` file, use the following command `node ./dist/index --length=20 -s`

+## Examples

+Generate a 20-character password and save it: node ./dist/index --length=20 --save

 ## Dependencies